FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data-properties-leftdock.md

-# Untitled undefined type in Ferry Tempo Data Schema
+# Untitled integer in Ferry Tempo Data Schema

 ```txt
 https://www.ferrytempo.com/schemas/FerryTempo.schema.json#/$defs/singleBoatData/properties/LeftDock
 ```

-Date/time in epoch format of when the vessel last left the dock.
+WSF Vessel API pass-through: The date and time that the vessel last left the dock.
 This value is not present when docked.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                           |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :----------------------------------------------------------------------------------- |